norcams/iaas/docs/security/instance-management.rst

   with.*

 ``[PASS]`` **Maintain golden images**
-  We provide updated upstream cloud images for popular linux distributions.
+  We provide updated upstream cloud images for popular linux distributions, as well as the latest Windows Server versions.
-  Other operating system golden images will be evaluated.

-``[N/A]`` **Consider enabling instance signature verification** For now, this is beyond the scope of the project.
+``[FAIL]`` **Enable instance signature verification** This is not something that we will prioritize at this time.
+It also requires the setup and management of additional services.

 Instance migrations
 ~~~~~~~~~~~~~~~~~~~

-``[PASS]`` **Disable live migration**
+``[FAIL]`` **Disable live migration**
-  Live migration is not available in our deployment.
-For now, the instances
-  have to be cold migrated.
-This is an admin only task, used mainly in
-  conjunction with reinstallation of compute hosts.
+  While live migration has its risks, the benefits of live migration
+  for outweigh the disadvantages.
+We have live migration enabled.

 Monitoring, alerting, and reporting